 *Politicians harboring tyrannical intentions fear armed citizens like a vampire fears daylight.
 Their hatred serves to positively identify those that would steal liberty and hide behind spin, teleprompters and transparent lies they think clever.

-*Semiautomatic handguns with “high-capacity magazines” are precisely the kind of firearms the Founders intended Americans to keep and bear.
+*Semiautomatic handguns with “high-capacity magazines” are precisely the kind of common and usual firearms the Founders intended Americans to keep and bear.

 *Anti-liberty/gun cracktivists wail common semiautomatic rifles and handguns would be of no use against a modern military.
-They expose their lie by trying to seize those weapons.
+They know better, and they expose their lie by trying to seize those weapons.

 *Gun grabbing politicians don’t want me to have the most effective weapons, or any weapons.